AdguardTeam/KnowledgeBase/docs/adguard-for-android/features/protection/firewall/firewall.md

 ### Notifications

-If enabled, this fature will notify you when any of the apps tries to break one of the Firewall rules set for this app (for example, to access mobile data when it’s not allowed).
-You can disable and enable notifications as a whole or on the app-by-app basis.
+If enabled, this feature notifies you when an app tries to break one of the Firewall rules set for that app (for example, to access mobile data when it shouldn’t).
+You can turn notifications on and off for all apps or for each app separately.

 Tap on the notification to access the app’s Firewall settings or disable all Firewall rules for that app by tapping the corresponding button in the notification.
 Note that if multiple notifications for several apps would be shown, they will be bundled into a single one instead.